home-assistant/home-assistant.io/source/_integrations/matter.md

 ha_integration_type: integration
 ---

-This integration allows you to control a Matter network.
+This integration allows you to communicate with and control Matter devices.

 {% include integrations/config_flow.md %}